What is scraped content?

 Rate Limiting

-Rate limiting is a method of limiting the number of requests that a bot or crawler can make to a website within a specific timeframe.
+Rate limiting is a method of limiting the number of requests that a bot can make to a website within a specific timeframe.

-By imposing limits on the number of requests that can be made, rate limiting prevents bots from overwhelming a website's resources and slowing down its performance.
+You can impose limits on the number of bot requests to avoid overwhelming your site's resources and slowing down its performance.

 Bot Detection Tools

-There are a variety of software tools available to help detect and prevent bots from accessing a website.
+There are a variety of software tools available to help detect and prevent bots from accessing a site.

-These tools use various methods, such as browser fingerprinting and machine learning algorithms, to identify bot traffic and block it from accessing the website.
+These tools use various methods like browser fingerprinting and machine learning algorithms to identify bot traffic.

 Some of the best tools are: